Competition, stability, and functionality in excitatory-inhibitory neural circuits: Stability of E-I networks

-where $b\in\real^N$ is called the internal bias and $u\in\real^N$ is the external input. \end{definition} The choice of the activation function is allowed to be fairly generic, but we will restrict ourselves to a specific class.
-Results henceforth presented will consider E-I networks with activation function satisfying the following assumption. \begin{assumption}[\textbf{Slope-restriction and diagonality}] The activation function $\Phi$ is \begin{itemize} \item[(A1)] diagonal and homogeneous: $\Phi_{i}(x)=\upphi(x_{i})$; \item[(A2)] positive and bounded: $\upphi: \real \to [0, M]$, for $M>0$; \item[(A3)] weakly increasing: for all scalars $y\geq z$, we have $\upphi(y)\geq\upphi(z)$; \item[(A4)] non-expansive: for all scalars $y\geq z$, we have $\upphi(y)-\upphi(z)\leq y-z$. \end{itemize} \end{assumption}
+The choice of the activation function is allowed to be fairly generic, but we will restrict ourselves to a specific class.
+Results henceforth presented will consider E-I networks with activation function satisfying the following assumption. \begin{assumption}[\textbf{Slope-restriction and diagonality}] The activation function $\Phi$ is continuous.
+In addition, the activation function $\Phi$ is \begin{enumerate}[label=A{\arabic*})] \item diagonal and homogeneous: $\Phi_{i}(x)=\upphi(x_{i})$; \item positive and bounded: $\upphi: \real \to [0, M]$, for $M>0$; \item weakly increasing: for all scalars $y\geq z$, we have $\upphi(y)\geq\upphi(z)$; \item non-expansive: for all scalars $y\geq z$, we have $\upphi(y)-\upphi(z)\leq y-z$. \end{enumerate} \end{assumption}